 Instead of updating the MWD system at the University of New Hampshire, a new MWD system was purchased from Jean Lutz and installed on the NHDOT drill rig in late May.
 Preliminary testing then followed the MWD installation in Merrimack on June 2.
 Since then, improvements have been made to improve the measurements.
+We have requested an amendment to our CPA to obtain a newly developed torque sensor by Jean Lutz which will be capable of measuring torque directly at the top of the drill string.
+It will also measure down pressure and rotation rate directly, all done wirelessly.
+This will facilitate the use of the MWD system in the field.
+More importantly the torque data is essential to the MWD measurements to properly characterize the in-place materials.

-During the Summer and Fall, initial MWD tests were performed in Dover, NH and Orford, NH.
-During these recent tests, NHDOT personnel has been trained in the use of the equipment so that they can start collecting drilling data in the field on all projects drilled with the MWD equipped drill rig.
+During the Summer and Fall, initial MWD tests were performed in Dover, NH, and Orford, NH.
+During these recent tests, NHDOT personnel have been trained in the use of the equipment so that they can start collecting drilling data in the field on all projects drilled with the MWD equipped drill rig.
+Maintenance required by the MWD drill rig did not allow additional testing to occur in the past quarter.
+However, future MWD testing in Newington during the month of April has been planned.

 The results of these first tests are currently being analyzed in terms of drilling and compound parameters.
-The factors of highest interest in this data analysis include comparing the drilling data to Standard Penetration Test results and compare the efficiency and effectiveness of the MWD in subsurface investigations.
+The factors of highest interest in this data analysis include comparing the drilling data to Standard Penetration Test results and comparing the efficiency and effectiveness of the MWD in subsurface investigations.
 In addition, the effect of tool wear will also be investigated as more profiles are recorded.